pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 6.md

 ## DAY 20 (Riglan 57)

-We wake up at our best guess of 9am rough Torril equivalent.
+We wake up at our best guess of 9am rough Toril equivalent.
 We clean up, check out feeling much better and Gnog is eager to visit the herbalist this morning.

 The herbalist shop walls are wooden inside, with wooden shelves.
 A female Astral Elf tends to the shop.
 We look around, but a bit uncertain - the shop assistant says, "Yell out if you need anything!" and goes back to reading a book.
 Gnog sees names on the shelf but doesn't know what they are, so he asks.
 There's a tincture that be used to can make a tea, which amounts to a potion of psychic resistance - a lot of Astral Sea creatures use psyonic attacks.
 It's made from desert plants on the world **Athas** which has a lot of similar attack style creatures there.
 250gp each.